Tales of Wedding Rings: Anime

 In January 2023, an anime television series adaptation was announced.
 It is produced by Staple Entertainment and directed by Takashi Naoya, with series composition by Deko Akao, character designs handled by Saori Nakashiki, and music composed by Satoshi Hōno.
 The series aired from January 6 to March 23, 2024, on AT-X and other networks.
 The opening theme song is "Lover's Eye", performed by Sizuk, while the ending theme song is "Kokoro no Naka" (ココロノナカ), performed by AliA.
 Crunchyroll is streaming the series.
 Medialink licensed the series in South, Southeast Asia and Oceania (except Australia and New Zealand) and is streaming it on the Ani-One Asia YouTube channel.

 A second season was announced after the airing of the final episode.
 The staff and cast from the first season are reprising their roles.
-The season premiered on October 4, 2025.
+The season aired from October 4 to December 27, 2025.
 The opening theme song is "Daybreak", performed by Sizuk, while the ending theme song is "any if", performed by Akari Kitō.